There are people who claim value in high art: ballet, opera, the finest works of most-lauded authors.

 You know a place once you’ve engaged its most forthright ambassadors, its most plenipotentiary negotiators: market vendors.

-You know a place when you’ve breathed it in, whatever olfactory sensations that might afford you !
+You know a place when you’ve breathed it in, whatever olfactory sensations that affords you!

 You come to know a place through the rhythm of footsteps on its pavement,